vibaotram/baseDmux/README.md

 baseDmux configure ./test_baseDmux --mode local --barcodes_by_genome
 ```

-Then `workflow_parameter.yaml` and `config.yaml` will be created inside a profile to the folder `./test_baseDmux`.

-The `--barcodes_by_genome` option, a formatted file `barcodesByGenome.tsv` will be created (and its path appropriately specified in `workflow_parameter.yaml`).
-One can then modify the information on the table accordingly.
-It is important that this table contains at least the same columns as those in the provided example `barcodeByGenome_sample.tsv` file and that each value in the `Genome_ID` column is unique.

-`profile/config.yaml` will be created lastly and it will contain `./test_baseDmux/profile/config.yaml` as a set of parameters for Snakemake command-line.
+Then `workflow_parameter.yaml` and `config.yaml` will be created inside a `profile` folder within `./test_baseDmux`. `./test_baseDmux/profile/config.yaml` contains as a set of parameters for the Snakemake command-line.

 ##### **an exemple to prepare a template to run Snakemake on a HPC** with slurm.